moosecreates/tailtown/docs/MVP-READINESS-ANALYSIS.md

 ## 🎯 Bottom Line

 ### What You Have
-**92% of MVP is production-ready**.
+**93% of MVP is production-ready**.
 You've built an incredibly comprehensive system with:
 - Complete reservation management
 - Full customer self-service
 - Advanced pricing and loyalty
 - Groomer assignment system
-- Training class management
+- Training class management with timezone-safe scheduling
 - Comprehensive reporting (23 endpoints)
 - Solid infrastructure
-- Excellent test coverage (470+ tests)
+- Excellent test coverage (500+ tests including 32 timezone tests)

 ### What You Need
 **2 critical features** to launch: